charlon/django-scaffold-template/README.md

 **Update local.py settings**

-    Follow the URL and generate a secret key for your project
+Generate a secret key for your project using the URL provided

     SECRET_KEY = ''